 The Minister for Public Expenditure and Reform has published a model publication scheme which commits FOI bodies to make information available as part of their normal business activities in accordance with this scheme.

 Please find MIC’s FOI Publication Scheme on the tabs to the right.
-Each tab leads to a page comprising relevant information in the category as well as links to relevant information on the this website.
+Each tab leads to a page comprising relevant information in the category as well as links to relevant information on this website.